Model

 Simple testing rule: first verify that the system detects, then that it accumulates, then that it applies, and only after that that it adapts.

-Download ready-to-share materials for companies, universities, clinics, coaches, and other sectors where SELFTRACE may be especially useful.
+Download ready-to-share materials for companies, universities, clinics, coaches, families, clubs, and other sectors where SELFTRACE can be deployed with custom branding and closed communities.

 SELFTRACE for Mental Health